Wolstonbury Hill explore nature walk

 Wolstonbury Hill has been an important landmark for thousands of years.
 Iron Age farmers grazed animals on its summit and the Romans left pottery remains on its slopes.
 In wartime Britain Winston Churchill and members of the war cabinet met at nearby Danny House and would allegedly visit the slopes of Wolstonbury for inspiration.

-Begin at the Jack and Jill pub.
+Begin at the Jack & Jill Inn.
 From the pub entrance turn right onto the main road (Brighton Road).
 Walk for approximately 20m and turn right onto New Way Lane and walk for 250m.

 Turn left onto the public bridleway which is surfaced for 350m but could be muddy thereafter.
 Walk straight on and continue up the slope.
 You'll pass the National Trust Wolstonbury Hill signpost on your right (in spring the banks either side of the signpost are covered in bluebells).
 Continue walking up the slope for about 5 minutes (380m) until you reach a gate on your right.

 Beech is now a prominent tree species in the woodland at the base of Wolstonbury Hill.
 Some have fallen, revealing their enormous roots.
 This area was once open downland, but beech was planted by the nearby Danny Estate.
 Many of the beech trees are around 200 years old, and gradually woodland has grown around them.